eduardotoledoZero/Competitions/NLP/README.md

 ### 3.1.
 Classic Machine Learning Model: RandomForest

-Given the nature  of this bussines problem in where a movie can belong to  multiple genres ,  it is categorized as a multi-label classification in which each label is  not mutuallly exclusive and they are somehow related.</br>
+Given the nature  of this business problem in where a movie can belong to  multiple genres ,  it is categorized as a multi-label classification in which each label is  not mutuallly exclusive and they are somehow related.</br>

 First of all, the genres -target variable- has to be encoded appropiately.
 In order to do it, sklearn offers **MultiLabelBinarizer**.
 Then, split  data into training set and test set.